 - Test fit the motor mount into the body tube and under the fin tab.
 Make sure it fits, or sand the foam tabs lightly.
 Glue the motor tube in place, it will inset about 1/2″ to 3/4″ inside the end of the body tube.
-Put a fillet on each side of the motor mount tabs and fuselage, NOTE*** the motor hook is taped at the front, make sure you have the front forward when you glue it in place.
+Put a fillet on each side of the motor mount tabs and fuselage, NOTE*** the motor hook is taped at the front, the motor block if used is also at the front.
+Make sure you have the front forward when you glue it in place.
 Make sure the vertical stab stays vertical.

 - Note that there should be two holes on each control surface.
 Apply CA+ to each of the control horns and press them in place in the underside of each control surface into the pre-made holes.
 The control horn holes face forward and the pushrod should be closest to the body tube.
 Apply a fillet around the control horn on the the prongs on the bottom of the wing to lock them in place.